figma/code-connect/README.md

 ![image](https://static.figma.com/uploads/d98e747613e01685d6a0f9dd3e2dcd022ff289c0.png)

 > [!NOTE]
 > Code Connect is available on Organization and Enterprise plans and requires a full Design or Dev Mode seat to use.
-Code Connect is currently in beta, so you can expect this feature to change.
-You may also experience bugs or performance issues during this time.

 ## CLI installation